 SDRS is a consolidated, multiple employer, cost-sharing retirement system that does not attempt to determine separate or unique funding requirements for entities within SDRS.
-However, the 2010 Actuarial Valuation confirms that the two major Member groups within SDRS with different funding and benefit provisions (Class A and Class B) are generally self-supporting (i.e. - the Employer and Member Contributions are funding the benefits provided under these classifications).
+However, the 2011 Actuarial Valuation confirms that the two major Member groups within SDRS with different funding and benefit provisions (Class A and Class B) are generally self-supporting (i.e. - the Employer and Member Contributions are funding the Normal Cost of the benefits provided under these classifications).